Create your own list

 Pros

-- Will let you have multiple lists installed without having issues with other lists
+• Will let you have multiple lists installed without conflicting with other lists.

 Cons